rajbot/CDX-Writer/README.md

 ## Differences between cdx_writer.py and access-access cdx files
-The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/) produce different CDX lines in these cases:
+The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/) package produce different CDX lines in these cases:

 ### Differences in SURTs:
 * archive-access doesn't encode the %7F character in SURTs